 There are various other things we use at certain grade levels.

 I believe that a foundation in Latin greatly improves English.
-We have typically started Latina Christiana around age 10-12.
+We have typically started Latina Christiana around middle school.

 All you need to do is watch the news, surf social media, or talk to random people to know that Logic is truly lacking today.
-Prepare your teens with this excellent course written by one of our favorite scientists, creation astrophysicist Dr. Jason Lisle.
+Prepare your high school students with this excellent course written by one of our favorite scientists, creation astrophysicist Dr. Jason Lisle.

 Typing 101 is a free and effective online course that’s great for elementary through high school.
 My kids love it!

 I hope you found something helpful here.
 As I said at the beginning, my list is not THE list, so don’t think that you will mess up if you choose something else.
 One of the best things about home education is freedom!